 I graduated cum laude from Bowdoin College in 2022 with a double major in Economics (with high honors) and Mathematics.
-My senior thesis, entitled Digital Market Concentration: An Institutional and Social Cost Analysis, investigated the modern phenomenon of digital markets through a institutionalist lens under the supervision of Stephen Meardon.

 My main research interests are in development and labor economics, as well as applied microeconomic techniques.
 I also love learning about the history of economic thought.